apluslms/a-plus/doc/AUTH.md

 The payload has the following fields:

     iss, string
-        The public key of the party who signed this token. sub, string
+        The UID of the party who signed this token. sub, string
         The party who made the HTTP request.
-This is either the public key of the requester, or "user:<id>" for normal A+ users. aud, string
+This is either the UID of the requester, or "user:<id>" for normal A+ users. aud, string
-        The public key of the party whom the HTTP request is sent to. exp, JSON numeric value
+        The UID of the party whom the HTTP request is sent to. exp, JSON numeric value
         The expiration time of the token (seconds since epoch). permissions, list of permissions (see below)